Hinduism in Thailand: History

 The popular Thai epic Ramakien is based on the Buddhist Dasaratha Jataka, which is a Thai variant of the Hindu epic Ramayana.
-The national emblem of Thailand depicted Garuda, the vahana (mount) of Vishnu.
+The national emblem of Thailand depicts Garuda, the vahana (mount) of Vishnu.

 The city Ayutthaya, near Bangkok, is named after Ayodhya, the birthplace of Rama.
 Numerous rituals derived from Hinduism are preserved in rituals, such as the use of holy strings and pouring of water from conch shells.
-Furthermore, Hindu-Buddhist deities are worshiped by many Thais, such as Brahma at the famous Erawan Shrine, and statues of Ganesh, Indra, and Shiva.
+Furthermore, Hindu-Buddhist deities are worshiped by many Thais, such as Brahma at the famous Erawan Shrine, and statues of Ganesha, Indra, and Shiva.
 Reliefs in temple walls, such as the 12th-century Prasat Sikhoraphum near Surin (Thailand), show a dancing Shiva, with smaller images of Parvati, Vishnu, Brahma, and Ganesha.

 The Devasathan is a Hindu temple established in 1784 by King Rama I. The temple is the centre of Hindus in Thailand.
 The royal court Brahmins operate the temple and perform several royal ceremonies per year.

 An annual Giant Swing ceremony known as Triyampavai-Tripavai was held in major cities of Thailand until 1935, when it was abolished for safety reasons.
-The name of the ceremony was derived from the names of two Tamil language Hindu chants: Thiruvempavai and Thiruppavai.
-It is known that Tamil verses from Thiruvempavai — poet pratu sivalai ("opening the portals of Shiva's home") — were recited at this ceremony, as well as the coronation ceremony of the Thai king.
+The name of the ceremony was derived from the names of two Tamil language Hindu chants: Tiruvempavai and Tiruppavai.
+It is known that Tamil verses from Tiruvempavai — poet pratu sivalai ("opening the portals of Shiva's home") — were recited at this ceremony, as well as the coronation ceremony of the Thai king.
 According to T.P.
 Meenakshisundaram, the name of the festival indicates that Thiruppavai might have been recited as well.
 The swinging ceremony depicted a legend about how the god created the world.
-Outside shops, particularly in towns and rural areas, statues of Nang Kwak as the deity of wealth, fortune and prosperity (version of Lakshmi) are found.
+Outside shops, particularly in towns and rural areas, statues of Nang Kwak as the deity of wealth, fortune and prosperity (a form of Lakshmi) are found.

 The elite, and the royal household, often employ Brahmins to mark funerals and state ceremonies such as the Royal Ploughing Ceremony to ensure a good harvest.
 The importance of Hinduism cannot be denied, even though much of the rituals has been combined with Buddhism.

+Tracing Vishnu Sculptures in Thailand

+Earliest Vishnu Sculpture Discovered in Thailand

+Southern and Central Thailand are possibly the earliest regions, where Vaishnavism flourished in the whole of Southeast Asia.
+Several sculptures of Vishnu are discovered from the earliest period.
+These smaller-than-human-sized sculptures are stylistically comparable to Mathura and Amaravati schools of Indian Art.

+Second Phase of Vishnu Sculpture from Central Thailand, 7th-8th centuries CE

+The human-sized sculpture of the second phase Vishnu with Pallava influence was discovered in Sri Mahosot in Central Thailand.
+Vishnu is attired in a plain cylindrical crown along with a transparent lower garment.
+The style of the sculpture shares a similarity with the ones discovered in Southern Thailand.